ocaml-ppx/ocamlformat/README.md

 When the option `--disable-outside-detected-project` is set, .ocamlformat files outside of the project (including the one in `XDG_CONFIG_HOME`) are not read.
 The project root of an input file is taken to be the nearest ancestor directory that contains a .git or .hg or dune-project file.
 If no config file is found, formatting is disabled.

 An `.ocamlformat-ignore` file specifies files that OCamlFormat should ignore.
 Each line in an `.ocamlformat-ignore` file specifies a filename relative to the directory containing the `.ocamlformat-ignore` file.
 Lines starting with `#` are ignored and can be used as comments.

-### Preset profiles

-Preset profiles set all options, overriding lower priority configuration.
-A preset profile can be set using the `--profile` (or `-p`) option.
-You can pass the option `--profile=<name>` on the command line or add `profile = <name>` in an .ocamlformat configuration file.

-The available profiles are:
-- `default` sets each option to its default value
-- `compact` sets options for a generally compact code style
-- `sparse` sets options for a generally sparse code style
-- `janestreet` is the profile used at JaneStreet

 ### Diff